hashicorp/nomad/website/source/docs/drivers/external/singularity.html.md

 ## Networking

 Currently the `Singularity` driver only supports host networking.
-For more detailed instructions on how to set up networking options please refer to the `Singularity` user guides [singularity-network]
+For more detailed instructions on how to set up networking options, please refer to the `Singularity` user guides [singularity-network]

 ## Client Requirements